DigijEth/BaseScam/README.md

-The readme for the Security Token is in the works.
-The smartcontract and token info is located in the folder labeled *onchain
+The readme for the Security Token is in the in the folder labeled /onchain-app/ The main function comes from the Contract and Token interactions.

 ## **Overview**